Canadian Western Agribition ended its most recent fiscal year with an operating profit of $190,671.

 Chief executive officer Chris Lane said it is difficult to get a true number because sales are made after, but as a result of, the show.

 People from more than 75 countries attended last year.

-Lane said livestock entries were down but above average.
+Lane said livestock entries were down from last year but above average based on past records.

 “I think any time we have success at Agribition, it depends on the diversity of things that we do,” he said.